-Some of us, in Sparkle School, remember a time before there were brand labels in every clothing item, before there were bar-code tags on every lemon, and every apple in the supermarket.
+Some of us, in NF Learning Lab, remember a time before there were brand labels in every clothing item, before there were bar-code tags on every lemon, and every apple in the supermarket.
 We lived in times when commercials came only through newspapers, magazines, radio, and then television, so our ideas about money were far more influenced by our family members, than by the broader culture.

-In Sparkle School, we explore how much all external influences impact us, as we try to know and understand ourselves more fully.
+In NF Learning Lab, we explore how much all external influences impact us, as we try to know and understand ourselves more fully.
 We do this so that we can be more fully, and authentically, expressed, and thus, more fulfilled.
 Our exploration helps us to remember that true power comes from within us, and that anytime we look outside of ourselves for our sense of self-worth, we are likely to feel less than fully empowered.

 When we automatically adopt money values from our family of origin, we are giving in to something called, ‘power by association’, that is power that comes from the other people in our lives.
 When we blindly adopt money values from our society, we are allowing ourselves to be overtaken by ‘power by symbol’, and there is no symbol that is more seductive, or deceptive, than the almighty dollar sign!